OcelotBabou/Quartz/content/2-The World/Regions/Cities/Tanglethorn.md

 ---
 **Overview:**

-Tanglethorn, the vibrant capital of the Ratfolk, lies nestled in the lush expanses of the Paloto Swamplands, at the southernmost tip of Siar'Morrin.
+Tanglethorn, the vibrant capital of the [[Ratfolk]], lies nestled in the lush expanses of the [[Paloto Swamplands]], at the southernmost tip of Siar'Morrin.
 As the central seat of power, it is home to the Ratfolk Triumvirate and serves as the political, cultural, and economic core of Ratfolk society.
 Although its landward sides are shielded by the dense swamplands, making it seemingly isolated, Tanglethorn's bustling harbor provides vital maritime connections to the Mare Sanctum Sea.
 This strategic position enables direct access to numerous coastal settlements.

 **Description:**